 - Allergies: Boxers are prone to allergies, both environmental allergies and food-related allergies.
-If you notice that your Boxer has itchy, scaly skin, have him checked out by your vet.
+If you notice that your Boxer has itchy, scaly skin, have them checked out by your vet.

 Boxers are housedogs.
 Their short noses and short coats make them unsuited to living outdoors, although they'll enjoy having a fenced yard to play in.

 Training is essential for the Boxer.
-He's so big and strong that he can accidentally hurt people by knocking them over if he doesn't learn to control his actions.
-The Boxer's temperament plays a role in his trainability.
-He's happy and excitable, bouncy, and a bit of a mischief-maker.
-Getting him to take training seriously requires starting early and using firm, fair training methods and positive motivation in the form of praise, play, and food rewards.
+They're so big and strong that they can accidentally hurt people by knocking them over if they don't learn to control their actions.
+The Boxer's temperament plays a role in their trainability.
+They're happy and excitable, bouncy, and a bit of a mischief-maker.
+Getting them to take training seriously requires starting early and using firm, fair training methods and positive motivation in the form of praise, play, and food rewards.
 Be consistent.
-Your Boxer will notice any time you let him get away with something, and he'll push to see what else he can get away with.
-Before you head to training class, settle him down a little with an energetic walk or play session.
-He'll focus better once he's got his ya-yas out.
+Your Boxer will notice any time you let them get away with something, and they'll push to see what else he can get away with.
+Before you head to training class, settle them down a little with an energetic walk or play session.
+They'll focus better once they've got their ya-yas out.

 Patience is the key to housetraining your Boxer.
-Some are housetrained by 4 months of age, but others aren't reliable until they're 7 months to a year old.
-Take your Boxer out to potty on a regular schedule and praise him wildly when he does his business outdoors.
+Some are housetrained by four months of age, but others aren't reliable until they're seven months to a year old.
+Take your Boxer out to potty on a regular schedule and praise them wildly when they do their business outdoors.
 Crate training is recommended.